mattgodbolt/jsbeeb/README.md

   the results are in the directory.
 An SSD of the same tests is in the `discs/` directory.
 * Some of Kevin Edwards' protection systems (stripped of the games themselves).
 These are extremely timing- and correctness-sensitive when it comes to the timers and interrupts of the BBC.
+* Some 65C12-specific read-modify-write tests written by Ed Spittles.

 Tests can be run automatically if you have `node` installed - just run `make` and it'll ensure the relevant libraries are installed, then it'll run the tests.
 Please note it can take a while to run the whole test suite.